kloczek/zabbix-templates/README.md

       - new SVC::MySQL::threads for all treads related metrics
     - Graphs:
       - new SVC::MySQL::threads with: Threads_cached, Threads_connected and Threads_running metrics
-      - changed resolution of all graphs to 1200x300
     - Items:
       - new max_allowed_packet - the maximum size of one packet or any generated/intermediate string
       - new show_compatibility_56 - show is MySQL engine working in MySQL 5.6 compatibility mode is ON/OFF